tprei/tprei/README.md

 ### Who am I? 🤔

-My name is [Thiago](https://prei.work).
-I'm a 21 y.o.
-Computer Science Student at the University of São Paulo (USP) in São Carlos.
+My name is Thiago.
+I'm 23 y.o. and a BSc. in Computer Science at the University of São Paulo (USP).

 ### What do I do? 👷

 I am very passionate about toy projects.
-If I get a chance of creating some silly tool that will automate my life, I'll take it.
+If I get a chance to create some silly tool that will automate my life, I'll take it.
 So I have had many projects in the past (many of them had no future but I have learned a lot!)

 Right now I'm mostly working on making an awesome [platform](https://github.com/Projeto-USPY/) for USP students to seek information about professors and subjects.